docs

 Which billing-company platform has the most transparent pricing in 2026?

 Claim.MD and Medi publish complete fee schedules.
 Claim.MD's three tiers are on a single page with no asterisks.
-Medi's platform fee and per-transaction EDI rates are published without requiring a sales call.
-Office Ally publishes its non-par fee structure and eligibility pricing, though the June 2026 attachment fee change has not been visible on all documentation.
-Tebra publishes its per-provider rates but not all add-on pricing in a consolidated form.
-AdvancedMD, CollaborateMD, PracticeSuite, and Waystar all require a direct quote for any meaningful cost modeling at the billing company level.
+Medi's platform fee and per-transaction EDI rates are published, with volume pricing available and no sales call.
+Office Ally publishes its non-par fee structure and eligibility pricing, though the June 2026 attachment fee change is not visible across all documentation.
+AdvancedMD publishes per-provider rates but not all add-on pricing in one place.
+CollaborateMD, PracticeSuite, and Waystar all require a direct quote for any meaningful cost modeling at the billing-company level; their figures here come from reviewers and third-party estimates.
+Tebra publishes its per-provider rates at tebra.com/pricing/overview.

-Is per-provider pricing always worse for a billing company than flat pricing?
+Is per-provider pricing always worse for a billing company than per-practice pricing?

 What does a Waystar alternative look like for a large billing company?

-Waystar serves health systems, not independent billing companies, and the pricing structure reflects that.
-A large independent billing company — 100 or more providers, $50 million or more in annual collections managed — is typically better served by a combination of a billing-company-first platform and enterprise clearinghouse relationships than by a Waystar agreement.
-Waystar is included in this benchmark for context; it is not a realistic shortlist candidate for most billing companies.
-See Medi vs Waystar for the specific product comparison.
+Waystar serves health systems, not independent billing companies, and its pricing reflects that.
+A large independent billing company (100 or more providers, $50 million or more in annual collections managed) is usually better served by a billing-company-first platform paired with enterprise clearinghouse relationships than by a Waystar agreement.
+Waystar is here for context, not as a realistic shortlist candidate for most billing companies.
+See Medi vs Waystar for the product comparison.

 How does the AdvancedMD Central Billing Office work, and does it change the cost?

-AdvancedMD's Central Billing Office (CBO) is a multi-client management layer that allows a billing company to manage multiple client practices under a single login.
-It does not change the per-provider pricing — every provider in every client practice still carries the seat fee.
+AdvancedMD's Central Billing Office (CBO) is a multi-client management layer that lets a billing company manage multiple client practices under a single login.
+It does not change the per-provider pricing: every provider in every client practice still carries the seat fee.
 The CBO changes the operational interface, not the cost structure.
-AdvancedMD's AdvancedBiller partner program offers volume discounts for billing companies with large books, but those discounts are not published and require a direct negotiation.
+AdvancedMD's AdvancedBiller partner program offers volume discounts for large books, but those are not published and require direct negotiation.
 See Medi vs AdvancedMD for the full product and cost comparison.

 What does CollaborateMD cost for a billing company, and why does it require a quote?

 CollaborateMD's Starter tier publishes a $235 monthly minimum.
-The Medical Billing and Labs tier — the relevant tier for most independent billing companies — requires a direct quote.
-The per-provider fee structure (full, half, or minor rates depending on monthly claim volume) means the monthly cost depends on the claim activity of every active provider in the account, not just the provider count.
-That makes a meaningful estimate impossible without knowing your actual volume distribution.
-CollaborateMD's per-provider rates for the full tier are not published publicly.
+The Medical Billing and Labs tier, the relevant one for most independent billing companies, requires a direct quote.
+The per-provider fee structure (full, half, or minor rates depending on monthly claim volume) ties the monthly cost to the claim activity of every active provider in the account, not just the count.
+A meaningful estimate is impossible without your actual volume distribution, and the full-tier per-provider rates are not published.
 Get a quote with your specific provider count and claim volume distribution before building a budget.
 See Medi vs CollaborateMD for the product comparison.

 Is Office Ally really free for a billing company that has commercial claims?

 The free tier is real for participating-payer claims.
-It stops being free the moment a non-participating payer claim is submitted in a calendar month — at that point, the $44.95 per Tax ID and Rendering NPI combination fee applies for the entire month, regardless of how many non-par claims were submitted.
-A billing company with 10 providers each billing any commercial PPO classified as non-par can see $449.50 in non-par fees per month before a single eligibility check.
+It stops being free the moment a non-participating payer claim is submitted in a calendar month: the $44.95 per Tax ID and Rendering NPI combination fee then applies for the entire month, regardless of how many non-par claims were submitted.
+A billing company with 10 providers each billing a commercial PPO classified as non-par can see $449.50 in non-par fees per month before a single eligibility check.
 The effective cost depends entirely on the payer mix.
 See Medi vs Office Ally for the detailed breakdown.

 How does Claim.MD's $120 unlimited plan compare to Medi for a mid-sized billing company?

 Claim.MD and Medi occupy different layers of the stack.
-Claim.MD is a clearinghouse — it routes claims and retrieves ERAs cleanly.
-Medi is a billing-company operating platform — it manages the denial work, posting decisions, A/R aging, multi-practice visibility, and role-based access across the book.
+Claim.MD is a clearinghouse: it routes claims and retrieves ERAs cleanly.
+Medi is a billing-company operating platform: it manages the denial work, posting decisions, A/R aging, multi-practice visibility, and role-based access across the book.
 They are not direct substitutes.
-Some billing companies run Claim.MD as their clearinghouse and manage the rest of the workflow manually or in a spreadsheet.
-As claim volume and practice count grow, that approach creates operational friction that no clearinghouse-level tool resolves.
+Some billing companies run Claim.MD as their clearinghouse and handle the rest manually or in a spreadsheet.
+As claim volume and practice count grow, that creates operational friction no clearinghouse-level tool resolves.
 See Medi vs Claim.MD for the layer-by-layer comparison.

 When does a billing company's software cost tip from manageable to margin-negative?

-There is no universal threshold — it depends on the billing company's fee structure and client mix.
+There is no universal threshold; it depends on the billing company's fee structure and client mix.
 A rough heuristic: if software cost exceeds 8 percent of the billing company's own service revenue, it is a margin concern worth addressing.
-At 6 percent of collections charged to clients, a billing company earning $100,000 per month in service fees that spends $10,000 on software is at 10 percent — above the benchmark.
-The tipping point accelerates when the client mix shifts toward smaller, lower-volume practices, because the per-provider seat cost per client does not shrink when the practice is small, but the service fee does.
-Flat platform pricing removes the per-client cost sensitivity, which keeps the software percentage of revenue stable regardless of whether the next client is a 10-provider multispecialty group or a 2-provider primary care practice.
+A billing company earning $100,000 per month in service fees that spends $10,000 on software is at 10 percent, above the benchmark.
+The tipping point accelerates as the client mix shifts toward smaller, lower-volume practices, because the per-provider seat cost per client does not shrink when the practice is small, but the service fee does.
+Per-practice pricing keeps that sensitivity low: adding a client adds only the per-practice rate (declining as the book grows) rather than a stack of seats.
+The software percentage of revenue stays stable whether the next client is a 10-provider multispecialty group or a 2-provider primary care practice.

 What sources should I check to verify these numbers before signing?

-For any vendor on this list: the vendor's own pricing page, the vendor's Terms of Service (specifically cancellation, fee-non-cancelability, and data export provisions), and a direct quote that specifies your exact provider count, claim volume, payer mix, and integration requirements.
-For third-party cross-checks: Capterra and G2 reviewer accounts in the billing-company category surface cost surprises that do not appear on pricing pages.
-Pabau's annual Tebra pricing analysis, PricingNow's TCO reports for AdvancedMD and CollaborateMD, and ITQlick's Waystar and AdvancedMD analyses are the most cited third-party sources used in this report.
+For any vendor on this list: the vendor's own pricing page, its Terms of Service (specifically cancellation, fee-non-cancelability, and data export provisions), and a direct quote that specifies your exact provider count, claim volume, payer mix, and integration requirements.
+For third-party cross-checks, Capterra and G2 reviewer accounts in the billing-company category surface cost surprises that never reach pricing pages.
+Pabau's annual Tebra pricing analysis, PricingNow's TCO reports for AdvancedMD and CollaborateMD, and ITQlick's Waystar and AdvancedMD analyses are the most cited third-party sources in this report.
 All external sources are linked in the Methodology section above.

-For a structured framework on how to use these pricing inputs across a full vendor evaluation, see the billing-company software evaluation guide.
-For the pricing calculator that runs the Medi EDI estimate against your actual claim volume.
+For a framework on using these pricing inputs across a full vendor evaluation, see the billing-company software evaluation guide.
+To run the Medi EDI estimate against your actual claim volume, use the pricing calculator.

 References